-‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding-Will They Have Their Happily Ever After?
+‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding — Will They Have Their Happily Ever After?

 — Once Upon A Time (@OnceABC) April 24, 2017

 As seen in the photos that ET posted, Killian looks quite dashing in a black velvet tux.
-When it came to designing his wedding attire, executive producers Adam Horowitz and Eddy Kitsis chose to go with a tux that they thought would make the pirate shine, and to fit his unique personality.
+When it came to designing his wedding attire, executive producers Adam Horowitz and Eddy Kitsis chose to go with a tux that they thought would make the pirate shine and fit his unique personality.

 “We felt like he had to have a little edge to it so the velvet felt like the Hook-version of fancy.”